 - ANU College ANU College of Arts and Social Sciences

 - Areas of interest Arab and Islamic Studies

 This is a reading course for students who have completed Intermediate Arabic ‘B' or its equivalent.
 Readings should be completed in line with the Guidelines provided to students.
 Focus will be on one area of Arabic studies, i.e. Linguistics.
 Students enrolling in this course should be able to undertake a small-scale research project in Arabic Linguistics and present their findings in a scholarly manner.

-- Demonstrate their ability to present their findings in a scholarly manner in Arabic;
+- demonstrate good ability to present their findings in a scholarly manner in Arabic;

-- Demonstrate their advanced linguistic skills and functional understanding of Arabic Language; and,
+- demonstrate linguistic skills and functional understanding of Arabic Language; and

-- Demonstrate their knowledge of specific linguistic issues of Arabic syntax.
+- demonstrate good knowledge of specific linguistic issues of Arabic syntax.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.